V4Fire/Client/src/components/friends/module-loader/README.md

 # components/friends/module-loader

-The module provides a class to manage dynamically loaded modules.
+This module provides a class to manage dynamically loaded modules.

-## How to include this module to your component?
+## How to include this module in your component?

-By default, any component that inherited from [[iBlock]] has the `moduleLoader` property.
+By default, any component that inherits from [[iBlock]] has the moduleLoader property.
-But to use module methods, attach them explicitly to enable tree-shake code optimizations.
+However, to use the methods of the module, you need to attach them explicitly to enable tree-shake code optimizations.
 Just place the necessary import declaration within your component file.

 ```typescript